 Todd Edward Herman: Founder / Director

 East Window is an annex to the studio of visual artist and founder, Todd Edward Herman.
 His work has generated collaborations with artists on books, films, performances and exhibitions around the world.
 Todd is a co-founder and long time collaborator with Sins Invalid a performance project that incubates, celebrates and centralizes artists with disabilities, artists of color, queer and gender-variant artists.
 Todd currently lives in Colorado with his family.
-Read the feature about Todd in the Fall 2020 issue of Denver Art Review, Inquiry, and Analysis, in the September 2024 issue of Shout Out Colorado, in the October 2024 issue of Yellow Scene Magazine, and listen to Kevin Hoth’s interview with Todd for The NoBo Artist Podcast.
+Read the feature about Todd in the Fall 2020 issue of Denver Art Review, Inquiry, and Analysis, in the September 2024 issue of Shout Out Colorado, in the October 2024 issue of Yellow Scene Magazine, Boulder Magazine and listen to Kevin Hoth’s interview with Todd for The NoBo Artist Podcast.

 For more information please visit ToddEdwardHerman.com